Editors don’t just edit books – an excellent editor can take your content marketing to the next level.

 According to one study, 61% of candidates say pay is the most important part of a job ad, closely followed by qualifications (49%) and job details (49%).

-When listing qualifications and skills, you should follow two major rules to help you hire an editor:
+When listing qualifications and skills, you should follow two major rules to help you find editors:

 Soft skills for a content editor include: